mosip/documentation/docs/biometric-image-specification.md

 Compression Ratio | Lossless | Up to 15:1
 EMC compliance | FCC Class A or equivalent | FCC Class A or equivalent Operation Temperature\*	| 0 to 50 &deg;C | 0 to 50 &deg;C
-FTM\*\*	| SBI 1.0 - Use host based security (and above) | SBI 2.0 - FTM supported security
+FTM | SBI 1.0 - Use host based security (and above) | SBI 2.0 - FTM supported security

-{% hint style="info" %}

-\* MOSIP adopters can change this if needed.<br>\*\* Please refer [SBI specification documentation](../interfaces/Secure-Biometric-Interface.md).

-{% endhint %}

-{% hint style="info" %}

-*Capture Time across modalities should be less than 4 Seconds (time taken for providing a final capture response to the calling application, when the biometrics are well placed on the sensors)*
+\* Capture Time across modalities should be less than 4 Seconds (time taken for providing a final capture response to the calling application, when the biometrics are well placed on the sensors)

-{% endhint %}

-We recommend that countries look at ergonomics, accessibility, ease of usage, and common availability of devices while choosing devices for use in registration and authentication scenarios.